VTRA (Violence Threat Risk Assessment) Resources:

 Southwest Alberta school divisions and community partners first signed a regional VTRA protocol in 2012 as a collaborative response to assessing potential violence with an overall goal to making schools and communities safe.
 In January 2015, the protocol was relaunched with a new name, Southwest Alberta Regional VTRA Protocol and an increased number of supporting partners.
 All of the partners agreed to intervene as early as possible to all child/youth behaviours that may pose a potential risk for violence to self or others.
 The regional protocol balances diversity between rural and urban communities and ensures common understanding of the VTRA process and the development of a multidisciplinary response.
 Collaborative planning among children/youth, families, schools and community agencies is central to reduce violence and to reflect safe, caring, and restorative approaches that promote supportive interventions and the development of prevention plans.

-March 2022, minor changes were made to update the protocol and signatories were obtained.
+March 2022, minor changes were made to update the protocol.
+October 2022 all VTRA signatories will meet to review processes/upcoming training etc.

 The regional protocol is based on the model developed through the Canadian Centre for Threat Assessment and Training.